ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 - This might lead to illogical data, especially for age and dates (e.g., a person who's birthday is 12/87/2000).
 It is more likely that someone lists an incorrect but still possible birthday/age.
 However, since the main goal is noise for PRL, we think this is still acceptable.

+**Age Miswriting**

+To implement this, select the strings eligible for noise and apply the age miswriting noise function to all strings with the user defined.
+This will age or subtract years from the true age.
+It is designed to have someone get an age incorrect but still a reasonable value.

+**Zip code Miswriting**

+To implement this, select the strings eligible for noise and apply the zip code miswriting noise function to all strings with the user defined.
+This code is similar to the numeric miswriting above, but has different inputs for the first 2 digits, the middle digit and the last 2 digits of zip.

 **Copy from within Household**